Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 Strictly speaking, some topologies are based on tree topologies but with additional edges \cite{zhong2021p}, making them more genetic graphs with more connectivity.
 To scale up FL, Parallel FL (PFL) systems were built with multiple parameter servers (PS).
 A parallel FL algorithm called P-FedAvg was proposed in \cite{zhong2021p}, extending FedAvg by allowing multiple parameter servers to work together.
-The authors identified that a single parameter server became the bottleneck due to two reasons: the difficulty to establish a fast network to connect all devices with a single PS, as well as the limited communication capacity of only one PS.
-With the P-FedAvg algorithm, each client conducted a number of local iterations before uploading the model parameters to its PS.
+The authors identified that a single parameter server became the bottleneck due to two reasons: the difficulty in establishing a fast network that connects all devices to a single PS, as well as the limited communication capacity of only one PS.
+With the P-FedAvg algorithm, each client conducted several local iterations before uploading the model parameters to its PS.
 A PS collected model parameters from selected clients and conducted a global iteration by aggregating the model parameters uploaded from its clients and then mixing model parameters with its neighbor PS.
 The authors optimized the weights for PS to mix their parameters with neighbors.
 Essentially, this was a non-global aggregation without requiring communications with the central server.
 The study indicated that PFL could significantly improve the convergence rate if the network was not sparsely connected.
 They also compared its P-FedAvg under three different network topologies Ring, 2d-torus, and Star while 2d-torus is the most robust.